nwchemgit/nwchem-wiki/Nudged-Elastic-Band-and-Zero-Temperature-String-Methods.md

     "midgeom" geometry to be used as the midpoint, i.e. the initial path is defined as a linear morphing from "geometry" --\> "midgeom" --\> "endgeom"
-  - XYZ\_PATH - if specified the initial path is defined from the sequence of geometries contained in **xyzfilename**
+  - XYZ_PATH - if specified the initial path is defined from the sequence of geometries contained in **xyzfilename**
   - RESET - if specified causes the NEB optimization and path to be started from scratch
   - **print_shift** - setting the PRINT\_SHIFT directive causes the path
-    energies and geometries to be outputed every \<print_shift\> steps.
+    energies and geometries to be outputed every `<print_shift>` steps.
-    The current path energies are appended to the file jobname.neb\_epath and the current geometries are appended to the file jobname.nebpath\_"current iteration".xyz.
+    The current path energies are appended to the file `jobname.neb_epath` and the current geometries are appended to the file `jobname.nebpath _"current iteration".xyz`

 ## Setting up the initial path